farrelvarian/backend-realtime/README.md

 <h1 align="center">ExpressJS - #backend-Relatime-chat RESTfull API</h1>

 A realtime chat website that allows users to communicate via chat in real time.
 It has search, chat, and user profile features for users.
-Built using ReactJS, ExpressJS, MySQL and Socket.io.xpressJS and MySQL.
+Built using ReactJS, ExpressJS, MySQL and Socket.io.

 <p align='center'>
    ·